If you notice a problem with the website please send email stating the problem to webmaster at GCA.

 OUR GCA NEWSLETTER Page contains previous GCA monthly minutes and the Groveton Weekly E-News which is sent each Thursday Morning by email address.
 If you are interested in what is going on in the Groveton area, please join our mailing list! click here to sign up now.

-Traffic Calming Measure on Memorial Street.
-Most Groveton residents are aware, when the Beacon at Groveton developers began their project several years ago, the project included several proffers for the community.
+TRAFFIC CALMING MEASURE PROFFER - Most Groveton residents are aware, when the Beacon at Groveton developers began their project several years ago, the project included several proffers for the community.
 These proffers included Lenclair Dog Park, money for the Groveton Elementary School improvements and a traffic calming measure.
 Based on a bill passed by the VA legislature, effective July 2016, proffers are now considered illegal by the State of VA and the districts can not request the developer to do anything for the improvement of the community or traffic.
-Currently, the Groveton community has a traffic calming proffer left to be implemented from the Beacon at Groveton project.
+Currently, the Groveton community has a traffic calming proffer left to be implemented from the Beacon at Groveton project, which can be used.

 Several ideas have been discussed, reviewed and proposed.
 Over the years, residents have recommended speed humps or tables on their streets and pedestrian crossing signs (unfortunately, these features have not helped calm traffic on the streets that already have them).
 The GCA has had VDOT assess the requirements of several Groveton community streets and has determined the volume on the streets did not warrant the speed humps/tables.
 The GCA has been working with Lee District and VDOT for a couple of years addressing ideas to institute the proffer for traffic calming.
 Over the past year, GCA residents have recommended some type of crosswalk that would allow the community to become more pedestrian friendly, which would benefit all of the Groveton community.
 All of the ideas and proposal must adhere to VDOT's standards and specifications which include the property of the residents within the community, the widths of the streets, amount of traffic, speed of traffic, maintenance, among other considerations.
 A proposal was presented at our May meeting for Memorial Street at the intersection of Donora.
 The current proposal will allow residents to cross from the south side of Memorial to the north side of Memorial on the sidewalk at the Beacon Center at the intersection of Donora and Memorial streets.
 Memorial Street currently has speed bumps and a raised crosswalk from Lenclair Alley and the dog park (which is unfortunately at a hill which impairs visibility).
 These measures have not slowed down the traffic, nor have made the crossing a safer option.
-The pedestrian crossing proposal (attached) will include a change at the corner of Donora for better driver and pedestrian visibility, improvement of the water drainage at that intersection, adhere to the American Disabilities Act (ADA), signs to drivers "flying down" Memorial in both directions that there is a pedestrian crossing ahead, along with raised crosswalk.
+The pedestrian crossing proposal (attached - be sure to change your printer to legal) will include a change at the corner of Donora for better driver and pedestrian visibility, improvement of the water drainage at that intersection, adhere to the American Disabilities Act (ADA), signs to drivers "flying down" Memorial in both directions that there is a pedestrian crossing ahead, along with raised crosswalk.
 The proposal has been approved by VDOT.
-The GCA will be submitting a letter of interest to Lee District regarding this project.
+The GCA has submitted a letter of interest to Lee District regarding this project.
+At the GCA Sept meeting, there will be a vote on the proposal.
 Thank you all for your time and effort over the years on this project.
 Hopefully, the project can become a reality.
 Our GCA email is GCA22306@verizon.net

 1. There will be a project this spring to replace the water line between Donora to Groveton thru to Lee District Park.
 Fairfax Water Authority will attend the April GCA meeting to speak on the subject.
 SFDC will also be speaking at that meeting.
 2. There is a website at www.fairfaxwater.org to find real-time updates on active water main breaks.
 3. The Annual Water Flushing began March 7 and will continue thru June.